Charleston is getting a Guy Fieri restaurant ... kinda

 "the one that glows like nuclear waste" and a watermelon margarita that tastes like "some combination of radiator fluid and formaldehyde," but here's hoping.

-The next opportunity to taste test Guy's Burger Joint is on Ecstasy's Jan.
+The first opportunity to taste test Guy's Burger Joint is on Ecstasy's Jan.
 25 departure, a five-day trip to the Bahamas.